Intent

 Exploring growing and plants in Key Stage 1

-Year 1 Treet Trail
+Year 1 Tree Trail

 We welcomed friends and family to Whingate to go on our Tree Trail.
 The children in Year 1 identified the main trees on the school grounds.
 They researched the trees and designed a tree trail to take our families and friends on.
 All of the visitors enjoyed the tree trail so much and they were amazed by the childrens understanding and knowledge of the trees here at Whingate.